 - Lab-created gemstones have very vivid colors.

 - Natural gemstones have opaque or diluted colors.
-Only the most expensive and rare natural gemstones exhibit the vivid colors of a lab-created gemstones.
+Only the most expensive and rare natural gemstones exhibit the vivid colors of a lab-created gemstone.

-Are lab-created gemstone more expensive than a naturally occurring gemstone?
 No. Although lab-created gemstones are flawless and have more desirable colors they lack most important aspect of a gemstone.
 Unlike natural gemstones, they are not rare.
 They can be created in any quantity color or size.
-Lab-created gemstone can be purchased for 40 to 80% less than the natural gemstone price.
-Simply because they are less rare.
+Lab-created gemstone can be purchased for 40% to 80% less than the natural gemstone price—simply because they are less rare.

-Look for inclusions.
-Unlike Diamonds, where the inclusions may be impossible to see with out aid, natural rubies, natural sapphires and natural emeralds have inclusions that are easy to see.
+- Look for inclusions.
+Unlike diamonds, where the inclusions may be impossible to see without aid, natural rubies, sapphires, and emeralds have inclusions that are easy to see.